BUAA-LiuLab/Apus/README.md

 - ApuMonitor : Automated Multi-Dimensional Quality Control System
 - ApuInsight : Bioinformatics Analysis System
 ﻿
-#### Users can download these software system and complete data analysis according to the user manual of each system
+#### Users can download these software system and complete data analysis according to the user manual of each system.
 ﻿
-#### The data for testing has been uploaded to [IPX0013200000](https://www.iprox.cn//page/project.html?id=IPX0013200000)
+#### The data for testing has been uploaded to [IPX0013200000](https://www.iprox.cn//page/project.html?id=IPX0013200000).

 # Contact us